Paul-vik/Paul-vik/README.md

 # 💫 About Me:
-I'm Computer Science Student currently learning about AI and ML And cloud computing with AWS | Passionate about open source and solving real-world problems |<br>
+I'm Computer Science Student. currently learning about AI and ML And cloud computing with AWS | Passionate about open source and solving real-world problems |<br>

 ## 🌐 Socials: